ndthanhdev/mcp-browser-kit/README.md

   2. Click `+` and select `Add Extension`
   3. Select the unpacked extension folder
   4. Click `Install` to install the extension

+# User Notes

+> **Note for Alpha stage**: Consider using a separate browser profile or dedicated browser instance with this MCP to prevent sensitive data from being unintentionally exposed to AI model providers.

+> **Security**: BrowserKit currently lacks authentication for incoming requests.
+Keep ports 59089 and 2769-2799 on your device network only.